 These decisions remind businesses that use independent contractors that the form of their agreements is little protection if either (a) the document gives a right to independent contractors with one hand, and then takes it away with the other; or (b) the contract does not accurately represent the parties’ practice.
 These decisions confirm that the best protection for businesses using independent contractors is to structure, document, and implement the independent contractor relationship in a manner that is consistent with the laws in the states in which the business operates.
 The law in California, Oregon, Kansas, and most other states all vary considerably, yet have a common thread: the less direction and control over the individuals in question, the better.

-That is one of the hallmarks of IC Diagnostics™, a proprietary process that examines whether a group of workers would pass the applicable tests for independent contractor (IC) status under governing state and federal laws, and then offers a number of practical, alternative solutions to enhance compliance with those laws.
+That is one of the hallmarks of a process such as IC Diagnostics™ that examines whether a group of workers would pass the applicable tests for independent contractor (IC) status under governing state and federal laws, and then offers a number of practical, alternative solutions to enhance compliance with those laws.
 For existing businesses, those alternatives include restructuring, reclassification, or redistribution, as more fully described in my White Paper.

 Written by Richard Reibstein.